-Belarus: Carbon dioxide (CO2) emissions
+Belarus: Carbon dioxide emissions, thousands of tonnes

-Belarus: Carbon dioxide emissions, thousands of tonnes: For that indicator, The World Bank provides data for Belarus from 1992 to 2014.
-The average value for Belarus during that period was 61664 kt with a minumum of 52405 kt in 2002 and a maximum of 87418 kt in 1992.
+For that indicator, we provide data for Belarus from 1992 to 2014.
+The average value for Belarus during that period was 61664 kt with a minimum of 52405 kt in 2002 and a maximum of 87418 kt in 1992.

 Definition: Carbon dioxide emissions are those stemming from the burning of fossil fuels and the manufacture of cement.
 They include carbon dioxide produced during consumption of solid, liquid, and gas fuels and gas flaring.